Hello71/tmpoverlay/README.rst

 ==========

-tmpoverlay is a small, almost-POSIX shell script to create tmpfs-backed overlayfs mounts.
+tmpoverlay is a small, almost-POSIX shell script to create tmpfs-backed overlayfs mounts. tmpoverlay automatically detects and uses index=on and volatile, as well as redirect_dir and metacopy if only a single lowerdir is used.
 See tmpoverlay --help for usage information.

 One important thing to note is that like any other Linux mount, an overlayfs mount only affects new directory lookups.
 If a process has its current